doomydot/PPPUCPP2nd/README.md

 ## Why?

 Having mostly done programming sporadically and for game development I feel my foundational understanding of core concepts and terminology wasn't strong enough.
-I'll be working with Unreal Engine which uses C++, and I'd like to make rigid contributions to my games codebase.

 In this repository you will find my solutions to mostly every excersize I found worth doing in the book.
 I upload them so that others may use this repo as a reference to compare their solutions.